SharathcAcharya/QRGenPro/PWA_IMPLEMENTATION_SUMMARY.md

 ## 🎉 Success!

-Your QRGenPro app is now a professional PWA that users can install on any device and use offline.
+Your QRloop app is now a professional PWA that users can install on any device and use offline.
 The app provides a native-like experience while being accessible from any modern web browser.

 **Key Achievement**: You've transformed a web app into an installable, offline-capable Progressive Web App with just a few configuration changes! 🎨✨